 How to easily create address labels?
+DIY guide

 When sending birthday or wedding invitations, you want your invitations to look neat.
 The first impression is from the envelope with an address.
 You can have this printed on the envelope via the well-known card websites, but you can also do this yourself with address labels.

 By printing address labels yourself, you save a lot of printing costs and can easily make last-minute changes.
-There are two ways to print address stickers yourself: with Excel and Word (complex) or with Mailbook (quick).
+There are two ways to print address labels yourself: with Excel and Word (complex) or with Mailbook (quick).
 Both are explained step-by-step below.

 Which address labels should you buy?

 There are hundreds of address label formats.
 Each format has slightly different dimensions.
-Our advice is to buy US Letter (8 1/2" x 11") sized address label sheets with 30 stickers per sheet and the label with dimensions of 1" x 2-5/8".
+Our advice is to buy US Letter (8 1/2" x 11") sized address label sheets with 30 labels per sheet and the label with dimensions of 1" x 2-5/8".
 This is the most commonly used size in the US, large enough for (international) addresses, and available everywhere as a store brand or from brands like Avery.
 Pay attention to whether you have an inkjet printer or a laser printer when choosing.

 Creating Labels with Excel